modsim/FluxML/README.md

 </metabolitepools>
 ```

-<p align="justify"> As mentioned befor, the reaction element can be used to specify a metabolic reaction.
+<p align="justify"> As mentioned before, the reaction element can be used to specify a metabolic reaction.
 A reaction often describes the transformation of a set of educts (e.g. starting material) into a set of products and is specified below:

 ```xml
 <reaction  id="xsd:ID [1..*]"  bidirectional="xsd:boolean [0..1]">